jjv432/SeniorDesign/README.md

 See [OpenPLC Download Page](https://autonomylogic.com/download) to download this software.

+It is not recommended to use the Arduino PLC IDE as it has demonstrated worse compatability and insufficient error-correcting documentation.
 ### MATLAB

 See [MATLAB Download Page](https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html) to download MATLAB if you have not already.